 Choose your preferred server location and download the file.
 You can only configure one location at a time.

 Log into your router admin dashboard by entering your IP address into your web browser.
 The default login credentials are generally “admin” for both username and password.

 Click VPN on the left-hand side of the control panel, under Advanced Settings.

-Select the OpenVPN tab and fill in the following fields: Description: create any name for your connection – we recommend the VPN provider’s name plus the VPN server name.
-Username: type in your VPN subscription username.
-Password: type in your VPN subscription password.
-Auto reconnection: yes.
-This will make sure that the VPN automatically connects when you start the router.
-Import .ovpn file: Click Choose File, select the OpenVPN configuration file that you downloaded from your VPN account earlier and click Open.
-Import the CA file or edit the .ovpn file manually: don’t check this box.
+Select the OpenVPN tab and fill in the following fields: Description: Create any name for your connection – we recommend the name of the VPN and its server location, e.g. IPVanish London.
+Username: Type in your VPN subscription username.
+Password: Type in your VPN subscription password.
+Import .ovpn file: Click Choose File and select the OpenVPN configuration file you downloaded from Step 2, then click Open.
+Import the CA file or edit the .ovpn file manually: Don’t check this box.